HippoEug/HackTheBox/Optimum.md

 What's this!
 Content length not known?!

 ## 3. Attacking HFS 2.3
 The first Searchsploit result `Buffer Overflow (PoC)` seems to be about DoS.
 Moving on, the second result `Arbitrary File Upload` wasn't useful.
-Thirdly, the third result `Remote Command Execution (1)` didn't have detailed documentation, and I do not know how to exploit this. ([Online Guide](https://www.jdksec.com/hack-the-box/optimum)) Finally, the forth result `Remote Command Execution (2)` looks promising so we're going to attempt to use this Python script.
+Thirdly, the third result `Remote Command Execution (1)` didn't have detailed documentation, and I do not know how to exploit this ([External Online Guide](https://www.jdksec.com/hack-the-box/optimum)).
+Finally, the forth result `Remote Command Execution (2)` looks promising so we're going to attempt to use this Python script.

 Let's copy the file to our workspace and work from there.
 ```